SharinaS/mapped_travel_locations/README.md

 * Pandas - a Python data manipulation library
 * A .csv file for data storage

 The output of the program is a global map with markers placed in locations determined by geographic coordinates stored in a .csv file.
+Each location is defined by decimal degrees.
 When the user clicks on color-coded markers, additional information appears, such as city name, as a pop-up (determined, again, by data in the .csv).

 ![screenshot of map](images/demo-map.png)